minimum2scp/acng-container-util/README.md

 ### Configure shell

-Add the initialization code to your bashrc, or zshrc
+Add the initialization code to your zshrc

 ```shell
 export PATH=/path/to/acng-container-util/bin:$PATH